-Metro Buenos Aires: map, description, photos
+Metro Buenos Aires: map, description, photo

-Currently, Metro Buenos AiresIt is a system of 83 stations and 6 lines with a total length of 51.5 km located completely underground.
-In the near future the construction of three new lines.
-Together with them, subway routes will be expanded to the length of 76 kilometers and will include 127 stations.
-At all stations and train carriages have free wireless internet, as well as the cable channel, broadcasting news and entertainment programs.
+Currently, the Buenos Aires metro is a system of 83 stations and 6 lines with a total length of 51.5 km, completely underground.
+In the near future, there are plans to build three new lines.
+Together with them, the length of the metro tracks will be expanded to 76 kilometers and will include 127 stations.
+All stations and train carriages have free wireless internet, as well as a cable channel that broadcasts information and entertainment programs.

 Buenos Aires metro opening hours

 Different information about the opening hours of the metro in Buenos Aires is due to the fact that since the year of its opening for more than 80 years, the metro has strictly adhered to one working schedule: trains followed at 4-minute intervals until 1:00 am.
 Only in 1994, the schedule changed: the Buenos Aires metro operates from 5:00 in the morning, on weekdays the metro lines close at 22.30-23.00, on the night of the weekend - at 23.00-23.30.